Invited to Nina's 60th. birthday party. After a few introductory remarks Anton announced that he and Nina were married two days ago!

 .....a belief that language learning is both socially motivated and socially constructed, and to this end we are seeking alternatives to models of instruction that are mediated primarily through materials and whose objective is the delivery of "grammar mcnuggets".
 We are looking for ways of exploiting the learning opportunities offered by the raw material of the classroom,

-the language that emerges from the needs, interests, concerns and desires of the people in the room.
+that is the language that emerges from the needs, interests, concerns and desires of the people in the room.

 Socially motivated= Anton and Nina want to go and mix with people in the Seychelles.
 Nina explained that recently when they were on holiday in a country where a lot of English was spoken they met some very nice people and she was very frustrated that she could not say a word to them or understand what they were saying to her.